sjauld/bean-tzu/PLAN.md

 - Initialize a basic README.md describing the project.
 - Set up a basic `index.html` file with a placeholder title.
 - Add a favicon and placeholder logo (optional).
+- After each step, launch the site using an nginx Docker container and open it in the browser for review so you can see the changes.
-- Commit changes to git with a conventional commit message, including a Marvin quote (e.g., `feat: initial project structure - Here I am, brain the size of a planet, and they ask me to commit project structure.
+- Once you approve, commit changes to git with a conventional commit message, including a Marvin quote (e.g., `feat: initial project structure - Here I am, brain the size of a planet, and they ask me to commit project structure.
 Call that job satisfaction?
 'Cause I don't.`).
 - Kill any existing nginx Docker container for the site before launching a new one.
 - Launch the site using an nginx Docker container and open it in the browser for review.